 16. 07.
 2024 Beatrice Dall'Omo Blue Team, Red Team, SEC4U

-Automate business processes with APIs: python-gvm
+Automate Business Processes with APIs: python-gvm

 Have you already read this blog post Adding soar features to the soc part 1 vulnerability management?
 If not, you have to!
-It explains the SOAR features leveraged by the Würth Phoenix SOC and how we implement Vulnerability Management process.
+It explains the SOAR features leveraged by the Würth Phoenix SOC and how we implement our Vulnerability Management process.

 Greenbone Vulnerability Management Python Library

-You can find all the information about installation, usage and API documentation here, while the source code of the python library is available on GitHub
+You can find all the information about installation, usage and API documentation here, while the source code of the Python library is available on GitHub

 Launch scan